 You can apply for the CSHC if you meet the following criteria:1

-The CSHC provides a range of benefits for cardholders when it comes to medical costs that become more common in our golden years:
+The CSHC provides a range of benefits for cardholders when it comes to medical costs that become more common as you get older:

 If you need to see a doctor or specialist and take prescription medications regularly, you could benefit from the Medicare and PBS Safety Nets.
 Both safety nets work slightly differently.